 Each year, members of the Park Police Department respond to more than 13,000 calls for service and write more than 2,000 incident reports.
-The Minneapolis Park and Recreation Board takes pride in knowing that although 15 percent of the City of Minneapolis consists of parklands, only about two percent of crimes occur within parks.
-The annual budget of the Park Police Department is approximately $5 million.
+The Minneapolis Park and Recreation Board takes pride in knowing that although 18 percent of the City of Minneapolis consists of parklands, only about two percent of crimes occur within parks.

 The Director of Park Safety and Security (also referred to as the Park Police Chief) is the chief law enforcement officer and commander of the Park Police Department.

 Park Police Lieutenants are the next ranking supervisors.
 Currently, one lieutenant supervises patrol operations and one lieutenant supervises investigations.
 Lieutenants are charged with setting objectives and expectations, meeting with stakeholders, supervising sergeants, and shaping patrol and investigative responses within the park system.